open-source-labs/Docketeer/README.md

 #### STEP 2 — Docker compose up

-Making sure you're in your Docketeer directory, run
+Making sure you're in your Docketeer directory, run:
 ```sh
 docker compose up
 ```

 #### STEP 2.5 — Need to set up your Kubernetes cluster to work with Docketeer?

-Open up a new tab in your terminal and run the following command and then navigate to [localhost:4000/api/k8](http://localhost:4000/api/k8):
+Open up a new tab in your terminal, run the following command, and then navigate to [localhost:4000/api/k8](http://localhost:4000/api/k8):
 ```sh
 npm run dev
 ```